Andjez/Andjez/README.md

 - 👋 Hi, I’m @Andjez
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning OpenAI,Langchain
-- 💞️ I’m looking to collaborate on no one since im new here
+- 💞️ I’m looking to collaborate with anyone since im new here and willing to learn from others
 - 📫 How to reach me jackpottervivid@gmail.com

 <!---